*UPDATE* Access seems to have been restored to our Nature titles.

 Almost all search results in the popular Engineering Village (Compendex) display two yellow buttons:

-and our OpenURL resolver
+the over-promising and our OpenURL resolver

 Please choose our OpenURL resolver.
 The other button tries (via DOI) to go to a SPECIFIC full-text source.
 We may not subscribe to that source.
 Our resolver tries to find a full-text source we DO subscribe to.
 Hope this clears up the yellow-button confusion.